davidsneighbour/kollitsch.dev/content/gohugo/head/index.md

   - /components/hugo-head/
 ---

-This is a GoHugo theme component that solves the old question "What tags belong into the `<head>` tag of my website?"
+This is a GoHugo theme component that solves the old question "What tags belong between the `<head>` tags of my website?"
 Set it up, configure it, forget it's there.
 This component adds a multitude of tags and is extensively configurable.

+> [!TIP]
-If you want to learn about all that is possible in the `<head>` tag then have a look at [htmlhead.dev](https://htmlhead.dev/) --- or just trust this module to do "all the right things".
+> If you want to learn about all that is possible in the `<head>` tag then have a look at [htmlhead.dev](https://htmlhead.dev/) --- or just trust this module to do "all the right things".

 {{< toc >}}